vortezwohl/Jentiti/README.md

 # Jentiti
-Jentiti is an IoC container for entities and pojos.
+Jentiti is an IoC container for entities or pojos.